-All new students are required to attend their respective orientation program, as well as complete their Immigration Check-in at OISS as soon as possible after arrival in the United States.
+All new international students are required to attend their respective orientation programs and complete their Immigration Check-in at OISS as soon as possible after arrival in the United States.
 Make your travel plans accordingly.

 Please note that failure to attend both the international orientation and an immigration check-in with OISS will result in a hold being placed on your student record and may affect your immigration status.

-All new international students starting their program or arriving in the U.S. for the first time in the Spring 2024 must complete the mandatory immigration check-in and attend their respective orientation program.
-Upon completing all 4 required steps, you will be in compliance and ready to begin your program at Rice University.
+All new international students starting their program or arriving in the U.S. for the first time in the Fall 2025 semester must complete the mandatory immigration check-in and attend their respective orientation program.
+Upon completing all four required steps, you will be in compliance and ready to begin your program at Rice University.
 Returning students arriving under a new immigration record must also complete the mandatory immigration check-in.

 STEP 2: Document Check-in

-Upload the required copies of your immigration documents to your OISS Portal account.
+Upload copies of your immigration documents to your OISS Portal account.

 1. Access your OISS Portal account at https://oissportal.rice.edu/.
 Your login credentials are the same as when you uploaded the items needed for your I-20/OISS admissions processing.
 You should not be creating a new account at this time.